Emergency Response Team History

 • Area search for armed suspect who murdered an East Hartford Police Officer.
 Area searched with negative results.
 The suspects were apprehended days later.

-2022 Current Team Members
+2023 Final Team Members

 • Lieutenant William Jameson - Team Commander